-Before removing the tooth, I will make sure that you are completely comfortable and a local anesthetic is applied to numb the area.
+Before removing the tooth, we will make sure that you are completely comfortable.
+A local anesthetic is applied to numb the area.
 You won’t feel any pain, only slight pressure as the tooth is removed – which is usually faster than the actual time it takes for you to numb up!

-After the tooth has been removed, you may need a couple of stitches, if not, I will have you gently bite down on a gauze pad to stop any further bleeding and help with clotting.
+Once the tooth has been extracted, you may need a couple of stitches.
+If not, I will have you bite down on a gauze pad to stop any further bleeding and help with clotting.

 After A Tooth Extraction

 Generally speaking, recovery only lasts a couple of days and any discomfort can be managed with ibuprofen.
 While you’ll feel better quickly, it actually takes 3 to 4 weeks for the gum tissues to heal and up to 6 months for the bone to heal.